hazmi-badrunsham/salamku/README.md

-# 💌 SalamKu
+# SalamKu

-A simple anonymous message-sharing web app built with **React + Appwrite**.
+A simple  message-sharing web app built with **React + Appwrite**.
-Send and receive heartfelt letters in a cozy, minimalist chat-style interface — complete with typewriter effects and a chill Spotify playlist in the background.
+Send and receive  letters in a retro pixel minimalist chat-style interface.

 ---